Tuck · Comparisons · Tuck vs Baby Monitor TEDDY

 Features — basic monitor, no AI

 TEDDY covers the basics: live video, live audio, two-way talk, motion alerts, sound alerts, automatic device pairing without account creation.
-No AI scene understanding, no generative lullabies, no voice cloning, no cry classifier (the alerts are generic motion/sound thresholds), no sleep diary.
+No AI scene understanding, no a curated lullaby library, no cry classifier (the alerts are generic motion/sound thresholds), no sleep diary.
 The 4.4-star rating across 762 reviews suggests the basics are executed reliably.

-Tuck's feature ceiling sits above TEDDY on AI: scene understanding via Gemini 2.5 Flash, generative lullabies via Mureka with optional voice cloning, trained cry detection, sleep diary in the morning summary.
+Tuck's feature ceiling sits above TEDDY on AI: on-device AI scene understanding (your nursery video is never sent to a cloud AI), a curated library of 16 lullabies across six moods with a fade-out sleep timer, trained cry detection, written morning sleep diary, and free family viewer access for grandparents and nannies.
 The trade-off is that Tuck is unlaunched and untested at scale, while TEDDY has a documented multi-year track record.

 Offline and trust